 6 Things to do in the New Orleans Garden District

-The good news about the Garden District is there’s less drunk people to contend with.
+The good news about the Garden District is that there are way less people starting fights and falling over drunk.
 The bad news is if you were wondering where all the hipsters were.
 They’re here.
+Don’t worry you can walk around them while checking out these six must do’s.

 1. Lafayette Cemetery No. 1